ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-guide.md

 **a)** **Development of ReVanced Extended has been discontinued.** You can check out [ReX](https://github.com/YT-Advanced/revanced-documentation/wiki), a continuation of ReVanced Extended by another developer.

-**b)** This guide is for patching and installing YT Music ReVanced Extended.
-(If you want to install YT ReVanced Extended, go to the [YT ReVanced Extended guide](https://www.reddit.com/r/revancedextended/wiki/yt-guide/).)

 **b)** This guide will use the RVX Manager method.
 Check the [GitHub documentation](https://github.com/inotia00/revanced-documentation#revanced-extended-documentation) for info on the other patching methods.

 **c)** There is a [YTM troubleshooting page](https://www.reddit.com/r/revancedextended/wiki/ytm-troubleshooting/#wiki_issues_with_patching_.26amp.3B_installation) which you should check if you get stuck at any point during this tutorial.